XIT Ranch: Decline

 The original plan of the Capitol Company was colonization, with ranching viewed as a temporary use of the land until farmers arrived.
 In 1890, Matlock began using an immigration agency, and 80000 acre were prepared as farming tracts.
 Cattle prices crashed in 1886 and 1887, and in the fall of 1888, the ranch was unable to sell its cattle and make a profit.
 The ranch operated most years without showing any profit.
 Cattle rustling and predators such as the Mexican wolf led to further losses.

 In 1901, the ranch syndicate began selling off acreage to pay the bonds of the Capitol Freehold Land and Investment Company, Limited.
 Large tracts were sold to cattlemen such as George W. Littlefield, who bought 235,858.5 acre of Yellow Houses in 1901.
 In 1904, the ranch started using land and development companies for wholesale purchases, but in 1905, 800,000 acre were also divided up into 160 square-mile tracts.
 In 1905, to prevent speculation, the syndicate established a land commissioner and a real estate trust in 1915.
 This trust, Capitol Reservations Lands, operated until 1950.
 Yet, Capitol Mineral Rights Company retained much of the mineral rights.

 The family of Minnie Lou Bradley, who went on to establish the Bradley 3 Ranch in Childress County east of Amarillo, made large purchases of XIT land.
 Other purchasers included Texas cattlemen William E. Halsell, and John M. Shelton.
 Lee Bivins bought 70,000 acre from XIT's Capitol Syndicate.
 Located near Channing, Texas, the purchase included XIT headquarters.
 The last of the XIT cattle were sold on 1 Nov.
 1912.

 Recognizing that their earlier surveys exceeded the stipulated areas by 2–4 percent, the state of Texas sued the Syndicate in 1918, claiming the excess was 57,840.5 acre.
 As a consequence, the state recovered 27,613.6 acre in Dallam County, and 30,226.9 acre in Hartley County.

 Legacy

 In remembrance of the massive ranch, the City of Dalhart hosts the XIT Museum and the annual XIT Rodeo and Reunion held the first Thursday through Sunday of August.
-The celebration includes three days of junior and professional (PRCA) rodeo events, the world’s largest free barbecue, three nights of live music, a mud bog competition, an antique tractor pull, and other activities.
+The celebration includes three days of junior and professional (PRCA) rodeo events, the world's largest free barbecue, three nights of live music, a mud bog competition, an antique tractor pull, and other activities.

 Several businesses in the Dalhart area use "XIT" in their names and styles.

+Composer Charles Ives referenced the ranch in his song "Charlie Rutlage", No. 10 of his 114 songs collection.